 This park features many geothermal sites, including the famous Old Faithful geyser.
 It is also home to abundant wildlife.

-With imposing rock faces like El Capitan and Half Dome, this park in southern California is a rock climber’s paradise.
+With imposing rock faces like El Capitan and Half Dome, this park in central California is a rock climber’s paradise.

 What U.S. national parks are on your wish list?
 Tell us in the comments.